jennybc/happy-git-with-r/36_workflow-explore-extend-pull-request.Rmd

 Every PR on GitHub has a link to "command line instructions" on how to merge the PR locally via command line Git.
 On this journey, there is a point at which you can pause and explore the PR locally.

-Here are their steps with my vocuabulary and some example commands:
+Here are their steps with my vocabulary and some example commands:

   * Create and check out the local PR branch, anticipating its relationship to the fork branch.
 Template of the Git command, plus an example of how it looks under both naming scenarios:

+        # Template of the Git command
         git checkout -b LOCAL_PR_BRANCH master
+        # How it looks under both naming scenarios
         git checkout -b fix-fluffy-bunny master
         git checkout -b janedoe-master master

   * Pull from the fork branch of the PR remote:

+        # Template of the Git command
         git pull REMOTE FORK_PR_BRANCH
+        # How it looks under both naming scenarios
         git pull https://github.com/janedoe/yourpackage.git fix-fluffy-bunny
         git pull https://github.com/janedoe/yourpackage.git master